 Vice-Minister of Energy of Lithuania Daiva Garbaliauskaitė attended the international conference “Baltic Offshore Wind Transmission” and a study visit to Denmark.
 During the event in Warsaw, she informed that the Ministry of Energy, together with the grid operator, is holding talks on the possibility of building a second offshore wind farm.
-With the development of windmills on the Baltic Sea, Lithuania envisages the production of ecological hydrogen.
+With the development of wind turbines on the Baltic Sea, Lithuania envisages the production of ecological hydrogen.

 The Vice-Minister presented Lithuania’s ambitious goals and actions taken up to this point in the RES sector.
 She pointed out the importance of regional cooperation at the level of governments and electricity transmission grid operators in planning and developing offshore wind energy in the Baltic Sea.
 She noted transparency and openness in cooperation with potential investors in the offshore wind energy sector, reads the Lithuanian Energy Ministry’s website.